steveee27/Emotion-Text-Classification-in-Social-Media-Using-Multiple-Text-Representation-and-Deep-RNN/README.md

-# Emotion Classification in Social Media Using Multiple Text Representation and Deep Recurrent Neural Networks
+# Emotion Text Classification in Social Media Using Multiple Text Representation and Deep Recurrent Neural Networks

 ## Table of Contents
 - [Introduction](#introduction)